 This variation is great for the kindergarteners.
 Challenge them to solve some simple addition/subtraction problems and push in the corresponding number of paper clips based on the answers.
 To set up this activity, attach some cardboard circles to popsicle sticks.
 Write the simple addition/subtraction problems on the cardboard circles.
 Invite your child to solve the math problems and push paper clips onto the cardboard circle based on the answers.

-Tip: No paper clips at home?
-Wooden clothespin is a good alternative.
+TIP: No paper clips at home?
+Wooden clothespins are a good alternative.

 Looking for more flower theme learning activities?
-Our garden learning shelf is full of hands on garden theme activities for toddlers and preschoolers.
+Our garden learning shelf is full of hands-on garden themed activities for toddlers and preschoolers.